 Focus on one task at a time: It is very easy for people with ADHD to quickly become overwhelmed by too many things going on at once.
 Give as much attention as possible to each task you need to complete.

-Practice memory games: When you play memory games, you are simulating situations in which you need to use your working memory.
+Practice memory games: When you play memory exercises and games, you are simulating situations in which you need to use your working memory.
 Evidence shows that people with ADHD can overcome issues with executive functioning with early intervention and by learning new skills.

 Organizational Tools For ADHD